emrahcom/emrah-jessie/README.md

 Requirements
 ============
 `emrah-jessie` requires a Debian Jessie host with a minimal install and Internet access during the installation.
 It's not a good idea to use your desktop machine or an already in-use production server as a host machine.
 Please, use one of the followings as a host:
-* a cloud host from a hosting/cloud service (Digital Ocean's droplet, Amazon EC2 instance etc)
+* a cloud host from a hosting/cloud service ([Digital Ocean](https://www.digitalocean.com/?refcode=92b0165840d8)'s droplet, [Amazon](https://console.aws.amazon.com) EC2 instance etc)
 * a virtual machine (VMware, VirtualBox etc)
-* a Linux container (LXC)
+* a Debian Jessie container
-* a physical machine with a fresh installed Debian Jessie
+* a physical machine with a fresh installed [Debian Jessie] (https://www.debian.org/distrib/netinst)